wu87988622/ohara/docs/src/rest_interface.rst

 #.
 Password — the value must be castable to **java.lang.String**. the value is replaced by **hidden** in APIs
 #.
 List — the value must be castable to **java.lang.String** and it is split according to JSON array
 #.
 Table — the value must be castable to **java.lang.String** and it has the following JSON representation.
-#.
-Duration — the value must be castable to **java.time.Duration** and it is based on the ISO-860 duration
-   format PnDTnHnMn.nS

 .. code-block:: json